agileactors/academy-node-workshop/README.md

 ## Branch Tasks

-1. Create the logger.js module
+1. Continue the implementation of the logger.js module
 2. Use the logger in the init.js file to handle logging

 ## Covers